 Levi was now left alone with 4 young children.
 Fortunately, he had family to help.
 He sent his children to stay with Brinkley and Atelia Hornsby in Johnson County, Missouri.
 Atelia’s maiden name was Falls and my best guess is that she was Levi’s aunt, this sister of his mother, Rachel Falls.
 Living next to the Hornsby’s was James Ferguson, Levi’s older brother.
 When Robert got older, he went to live with James.

-In 1853, the U.S. federal government began the forced relocation of the Shawnee from their historic lands to a new territory.
+In 1853, the U.S. federal government began the forced relocation of the Shawnee, who had earlier been forcibly relocated to Kansas, to new territory in Oklahoma.
 By 1854, this process was complete and on May 30, they formally created the Kansas Territory and opened it to settlement.
 At the same time, they also repealed the Missouri Compromise, which prohibited slavery north of the 36° 30´ latitude line.
 The new citizens of Kansas themselves would determine whether Kansas was slave state or a free state.
 The time of this “debate” was called “Bleeding Kansas” as the conflict quickly turned violent.

 To protect their national political power and preserve the institution of slavery, wealthy, slave-owning plantation owners wanted Kansas to join the Union as a slave state.
 They heavily advertised Kansas in states like Missouri, while they set up newspapers to inflame passions.
 Large number of land-squatters from Missouri quickly moved into Kansas, including Douglas County, around the town of Lecompton.

 Levi appears on a Kansas election list for the town of Lawrence on November 29, 1854, meaning he was one of the first settlers in the area.
 He also appears on a voter registration list for Lawrence on May 22, 1855.
-His choice to settle around Lawrence at this time suggests that he may have had held free state sympathies.
+He also appears to have purchased 160 acres near Lecompton and located there in 1857.

 The siege ultimately ended with only one fatality and a truce that had Missourians withdraw back home.
-Personally, the most interesting fact to come out of this conflict was that Levi took up arms to defend the free-state cause, despite his Tennessee and Missouri roots.
-Levi may have taken a moral stand or his actions might have been simple self-interest, defending the town in which he lived.
-Regardless, he it's clear that he was not a supporter of slavery.
+Personally, the most interesting fact to come out of this conflict was that Levi took up arms to defend the free-state town, despite his Tennessee and Missouri roots.
+Levi may have taken a moral stand or his actions might have been simple self-interest, defending his neighbors and town.
+Regardless, he it's clear that he discarded any loyalties to the pro-slavery cause.

 Jones led another raid later that year, causing significant damage to the town.
 John Brown’s followers retaliated by killing several pro-slavery settlers.
-However, eventually the federal government dispatched troops to the region to suppress the conflict.
+However, eventually the federal government dispatched troops to the region to suppress the conflict and eventually the free-state supporters took control of the Kansas government.

 By 1860, Levi, now 34, had settled on a farm in Wakarusa Township in Douglas County, Kansas, right on the outskirts of Lawrence.
 His oldest son, Columbus, joined him there and he had a hired man to help him.
 His farm was one of the wealthiest in the community, valued at $7500.